 Does grass grow in fill dirt?

 Grass to be planted on fill will do better if organic matter is worked into the soil before the seed is planted.
-Loose, un-compacted fill may be ok with just a few inches of homemade compost or topsoil placed on top of it.
+Loose, un-compacted fill may be okay with just a few inches of homemade compost or topsoil placed on top of it.
 Compacted fill should be loosened up with a tiller or at least a core aerator prior to topping it with compost or topsoil.
 Grass grows much better in loose soil than compacted soil (even if the compacted soil is relatively well-drained).

 Can you just sprinkle grass seed on the lawn?